โฐ Minimum Connection Times

 ๐ข Terminal Information

 Kaluga International Airport (KLF), also known as Grabtsevo, is a modern regional aviation facility serving the Kaluga region and acting as a strategic secondary gateway for the Moscow metropolitan area.
 Situated approximately 8 kilometers northeast of the city center and 160 kilometers from Moscow, the airport has undergone significant redevelopment to support both domestic trunk routes and seasonal international charters.
-The facility features a sleek, integrated passenger terminal designed for high efficiency, primarily serving the region's massive automotive and industrial clusters.
+The airport operates a sleek, integrated passenger terminal designed for high efficiency, primarily serving the region's massive automotive and industrial clusters.

 The terminal's layout is organized into a single integrated building to ensure a highly intuitive and streamlined passenger experience.
 The ground floor houses centrally located check-in counters, a secure security screening zone, and baggage reclaim halls for both domestic and international traffic.
 The first floor serves as the secure airside departure zone, featuring well-appointed waiting lounges and dedicated boarding gates.
 This compact 'one-roof' design ensures exceptionally short walking distances, often allowing travelers to move from the check-in hall to the aircraft apron in under 15 minutes.